DroopyTersen/spscript/README.md

 </script>
 ```

-3. Use the RestDao to get the documents, and the templating to render them on the page.
+Step 3: Use the RestDao to get the documents, and the templating to render them on the page.

 ```javascript
 //select our template
 var template = $("#doc-template").html();